 That’s all.
 You’re done.

 Total time?
 Obviously, that depends on how fast you are.
-I’ve been making cat food for over 14 years now and I have the process of making a batch that lasts two cats for about two weeks down to just about exactly one hour, including cleanup, taking out the trash, pausing for stretches humming John Prine songs, etc. Truth be told, since my husband joined the cat foodmaking staff a few years ago, together we whip out a big ol’ batch (triple or quadruple the recipe on this site) in 30 or 40 minutes together, particularly if we buy whole cut up chickens.
+I’ve been making cat food for over 20 years now and I have the process of making a batch that lasts two cats for about two weeks down to just about exactly one hour, including cleanup, taking out the trash, pausing for stretches, singing John Prine songs, etc. Truth be told, since my husband joined the cat foodmaking staff a few years ago, together we whip out a big ol’ batch (triple or quadruple the recipe on this site) in 30 or 40 minutes together, particularly if we buy whole cut up chickens.

 Time spent making cat food is considerably less than I used to spend fretting about my sick cat and trekking him to the vet when he had a digestive disorder.
 So yes, while it is definitely some work, it’s very manageable.
 Think of it as a labor of love.
-That’s exactly what it is.
+That’s what it is.

 By Snow Angel Latte